 The best food for Exotic Shorthair kittens and Persian kittens (or Exotic Longhair kittens) is:

 - Rich in protein from animal sources

 - Free of artificial colors, flavors, and preservatives and easy to chew

 - Additionally, Exotic Shorthair food should ideally be wet food instead of dry kibble

-For that reason, I weekly prepare quite a bit of raw meat for our exotic longhair and exotic shorthair cats and kittens and freeze it in small containers.
+For that reason, I weekly prepare quite a bit of raw meat for our Exotic Shorthair kittens and Persian kittens (or Exotic Shorthairs) and freeze it in small containers.
 Search the internet and you can find suggestions as to how and what to include in your mix.
 But be prepared – some cats will transition to raw just fine but some are so addicted to dry cat food additives that they look at what should be like filet mignon and turn their sweet little noses up.

-We are a Central Florida breeder and have been breeding show-quality exotic shorthair and longhair cats for 20 years.
-Our gorgeous male and female exotic longhair and exotic shorthair quality kittens for sale are available in chocolates, lilacs, color points, solids, bi-colors, calicos, tabbies, reds, and rare and beautiful tortoiseshell (torties) kittens.
+We are a Central Florida breeder that has been breeding pet & show-quality Exotic Shorthair kittens and Persians kittens for the last 20 years.
+Our gorgeous male and female Exotic Shorthair and Persians (or Exotic Longhair) kittens for sale are available in chocolate, lilac, colorpoint, solid, bicolor, calico, tabby, red, and the rare and beautiful tortoiseshell (tortie).
 Email us to reserve a kitten!
-See our adorable exotic kittens for sale.
+See our adorable kittens for sale.